lindig/xen-api/doc/content/design/multi-version-driver.md

 selected driver/version combination.
 This could be synthesized into a field `reboot_required` or similar.

+(We are not using `host-driver` to avoid the impresseion that this is part of a host object.)

 ### Methods

 * All method invocations require `Pool_Operator` rights.
 "The Pool